 3. Protecting Our Homes

-We lock our doors at night to keep strangers out of our homes, but children should be educated that the person(s) they meet online IS being invited into their home and bedrooms at night.
+We lock our doors at night to keep strangers out of our homes, but kids should be educated that the person(s) they meet online IS being invited into their home and bedrooms at night.

 - Establish times that cellular devices or computers should be turned off and placed in a location designated by a parent at a certain time each day and/or night.